Logo L&E Global

 C. At what point and under what circumstances would the remote worker become subject to local social security and other payroll requirements?
 Can such requirements be fulfilled by a foreign company, and if so by what mechanisms?

-Generally, the foreign entity starts to be treated as a tax payer (withholding agent) in the Czech Republic with the obligation to calculate and withhold monthly payroll taxes if (i) there is a permanent establishment of the foreign company created in the Czech Republic (except for the permanent establishment of a service), or (ii) if the foreign entity employs the employee for more than 183 days.
+Generally, the foreign entity assumes the status of a tax payer (withholding agent) in the Czech Republic, along with the obligation to calculate and withhold monthly payroll taxes if (i) there is a permanent establishment of the foreign company created in the Czech Republic (except for the permanent establishment of a service), or (ii) if the foreign entity employs the employee for more than 183 days.

 Determining such obligations must be made on a case-by-case basis.
-If the foreign entity becomes a Czech tax payer (withholding agent), it must fulfill all the employer´s standard obligations in the Czech Republic (e.g. register for payroll taxes, withhold monthly payroll taxes, file annual reports, keep Czech wage lists, etc.).
+If the foreign entity becomes a Czech tax payer (withholding agent), it must fulfill all the employer´s standard obligations in the Czech Republic (e.g. register for payroll taxes, withhold monthly payroll taxes, file annual reports, keep payroll records, etc.).

-If the foreign entity becomes a social security payer in the Czech Republic, the foreign entity must register and fulfill all the related obligations (e.g. calculate and settle the monthly contributions, file monthly reports, announce any changes, file an annual pension list, etc.).
+If the foreign entity becomes a social security payer in the Czech Republic, it must register and fulfill all the related obligations (e.g. calculate and settle the monthly contributions, file monthly reports, announce any changes, file personal records for pension insurance, etc.).
 As the fulfilment of the necessary obligations may be difficult for the foreign company, it might grant Power of Attorney to a Czech accounting company/advisor to manage these responsibilities on its behalf.
 Furthermore, the foreign employer would also need to register for the mandatory employer´s liability insurance and settle quarterly contributions.

 For non-EU and non-agreement countries, special rules apply.
 As such, the situation with each employee should be considered individually.